From MaPS straight to a Doctoral student position

 What makes your area of research interesting?

-The project will use a mixed methods approach, where I will be able to support my potential findings based on statistical analysis of data with survey experiments and in-depth interviews.
+The project will use a mixed methods approach, where I will be able to support my potential findings based on a statistical analysis of data with survey experiments and in-depth interviews.
 In that way, I will be able to both theoretically and practically focus on the individual migrant – giving him/her back the agency that is currently lacking in the existing economic literature.

 Why did you get into political science at the University of Gothenburg?